 Who bought houses in 2021?

-It’s helpful to take a closer look at who purchased properties last year, which may provide clues as to which generations may buy a home this summer and beyond.
-Here’s what we know, based on NAR data:
+It’s helpful to take a closer look at who purchased properties last year, which may provide clues as to which generations may buy a home this fall and beyond.
+Here’s what we know, based on National Association of Realtors data:

 |Homebuyer generation||% of 2021 buyers||Median age in group|